-At Co-op Legal Services our fixed fee divorce service provides a Divorce Solicitor for people who are getting a divorce that is not contested.
+At Co-op Legal Services our Fixed Fee Divorce costs £600 including VAT and provides a Divorce Solicitor for people who are getting a divorce that is not contested.
 One of the advantages of our fixed fee divorce service is that when we have provided you with a written quote for the agreed work on your divorce case, that fee will not change.

 It was reported in the media recently that Liam Gallagher and Nicole Appleton spent £800,000 in legal fees whilst trying to agree how their £11 million of assets should be split.
 After spending nearly 8% of their assets on legal fees, the Judge ordered a 50/50 split.
 This shows that contesting a divorce and spending a large amount of money may not always achieve the desired outcome.